 Clearing the cache of Bria

-After updating your Bria to a new environment or making changes to your SIP number, the Bria sometimes shows the following error message:
+After updating your Bria to a new environment or making changes to your Agent ID number, the Bria sometimes shows the following error message:

 Here, the Bria tries to enable an account that doesn't exist anymore.
 This problem is connected to a local issue on the agents PC and can be solved easily: